AlessandroRossi87/GelatoPitone/README.md

 - The code for the list comprehension with an if statement was created from [StackOverflow](https://stackoverflow.com/questions/4260280/if-else-in-a-list-comprehension)
 - The exit() function was created from [FreeCodeCamp](https://www.freecodecamp.org/news/python-exit-how-to-use-an-exit-function-in-python-to-stop-a-program/)
 - The class IceCream and its model were created from [W3](https://www.w3schools.com/python/python_classes.asp)
+- The reverse=true argument was found on [StackOverflow](https://stackoverflow.com/questions/35800325/where-can-i-put-reverse-true-to-reverse-sorting-order)
 - The flowchart was created in [LucidArt](https://www.lucidart.com/)

 ## Acknowledgements